 Football: Tottenham smash transfer record on Ndombele

-LONDON: Tottenham smashed their club transfer record on Tuesday (Jul 2) with the signing of French international midfielder Tanguy Ndombele from Lyon for a fee that could rise to €70 million (US$79 million, £63 million).
+LONDON: Tottenham smashed their club transfer record on Tuesday (Jul 2) with the signing of French international midfielder Tanguy Ndombele from Lyon for a fee that could rise to €70 million (£63 million).

-Lyon confirmed that the initial fee will be €60 million (£54 million) with €10 million more in add-ons.
+Lyon confirmed that the initial fee will be €60 million with €10 million more in add-ons.

-Tottenham's previous record deal was the £42 million (US$53 million) they spent on defender Davinson Sanchez in 2017.
+Tottenham's previous record deal was the £42 million they spent on defender Davinson Sanchez in 2017.

 "We are delighted to announce the signing of Tanguy Ndombele," Tottenham said in a statement.